jest-community/vscode-jest/README.md

 The extension should be a thin wrapper on top of the jest process, i.e., it shouldn't use much more resources than the jest process itself.

-Having said that, the sluggish performance for some projects/users is real, and we can help.
+Having said that, we have definitely seen sluggish performance for some projects/users.
 The short answer is [try turning off autoRun in the explorer](#how-to-toggle-auto-run), which should usually show noticeable improvement.

 The long answer is a bit more complicated:
 - The jest/node/watchman might be slow due to code changes, your test setup, environment, etc. See [facebook/jest#11956](https://github.com/facebook/jest/issues/11956) for a glimpse of such examples.
 However, this issue should impact with or without this extension.
 There are many resources and tips online about optimizing jest performance; we will leave it at that.